Dynamic Mixture of Progressive Parameter-Efficient Expert Library for Lifelong Robot Learning: Experiments

-\paragraph{Benchmark.} We conduct evaluations in LIBERO \cite{liu2024libero}, a lifelong learning benchmark on robot manipulation tasks.
-The robot in the benchmark is situated in a tabletop environment and equipped with a 6-DOF arm and a parallel gripper.
+\paragraph{Benchmark.} We conduct extensive evaluation in a lifelong robot learning benchmark LIBERO \citep{liu2024libero}.
+The robot is situated in a tabletop environment and equipped with a 6-DOF arm and a parallel gripper.
 We use four lifelong learning task suites: Goal, Spatial, Object, and Long.
-Each suite consists of 10 robotic manipulation tasks designed to investigate the transfer of knowledge related to task goals, spatial information, and various objects.
-Details can be found in Appendix \ref{appendix: bench}.
+Each suite consists of 10 sequentially arriving robotic manipulation tasks designed to investigate the transfer of knowledge related to task goals, spatial information, and various objects.
 The benchmark also includes LIBERO-90, a collection of 90 short-horizon diverse tasks that serves as a pretraining dataset for downstream transfer.

-\paragraph{Baselines.} We consider a naive sequential fine-tuning baseline, three representative lifelong learning methods that involve tuning the entire policy, and several state-of-the-art LoRA-based methods:
+All tasks are consistent with the formulation in Section \ref{sec:prelim}, i.e., generating continuous actions to control the robot based on multi-modal input.